 PASSPORT consumer, Ralph Griffith (shown center) credits his Interim Home Health Nurse, Kira Brooks, LPN, (at left) and the Buckeye Hills Home Modification program coordinator, Joe Gage, for helping keep him at home, where he prefers to be.

 Nestled in the beauty of the Hocking Hills near Logan, Ralph Griffith is at home where he prefers to be.
-The Ohio PASSPORT waiver and Home Modification programs, administered locally by Buckeye Hills Regional Council and its Aging & Disability program, are supportive resources that help him stay there.
+The Ohio PASSPORT waiver and Home Modification programs, administered locally by Buckeye Hills Regional Council through its Aging & Disability program, are supportive resources that help him stay there.

 Growing up on a family farm, Ralph enjoyed working hard, driving tractors and more.
 Yet, he developed juvenile rheumatoid arthritis at a young age.
 The disease has impacted his mobility ever since.
 Years ago, he was forced to leave a job he loved with the Hocking County Engineer’s Office and to give up farming.
 Today, he enjoys being independent in his home with support from PASSPORT.